What is a 'Cognitive Event Horizon'?

 And what if you didn't have to release upgrades every six months?

 Because it really isn't just good UI design that someone like me can bring to your company - it's good product design.
 That means product features that make sense, and that are built to work together.
 It means mockups *before* specifications are completed, so that users and programmers and managers all can see what is coming and can agree on the requirements through a shared vision.
 It means requirements based on user goals (instead of checklists) that capture *all* the functions of the software, so that when inevitable compromises have to be made the product still makes sense to your users.
 It means consistency across the product in language, in tone, in process.
-It means testing the product with real users and categorizing enhancements so that the software will please users more with new releases, instead of causing fear and uncertainty.
+It means testing and feedback from real users and categorizing enhancements so that the software will please customers more with new releases, instead of causing fear and uncertainty.
 And that, ultimately, creates customer loyalty because your products make your users more productive, more reliable, and smarter.

 It's actually pretty easy to make sure you build the right features, or, at least to find the problems before you release a product -